satansdeer/satansdeer.github.com/content/legacy-posts/build-it-and-they-will-not-come/index.md

 ## Do Not Confuse Other Builders With Your Market

-Builder communities are useful, but they can distort your sense of demand.
+Builder communities can distort your sense of demand.

 Other founders understand the struggle.
 They may like your posts.
 They may give feedback.
 They may even share encouragement.